giantswarm/giantswarm-aws-account-prerequisites/README.md

 # giantswarm-aws-account-prerequisites
-This repo contains a terraform module configuration to prepare an AWS account to run Giant Swarm tenant clusters.
+This repo contains Terraform modules to prepare AWS accounts to run Giant Swarm clusters.

 ## Before starting
 Read the docs [here](https://docs.giantswarm.io/guides/prepare-aws-account-for-tenant-clusters/) and be sure we are fine in terms of AWS account limits.